COVID‑19 Information and Updates

 We recognize the COVID-19 pandemic has resulted in disruptions.
 If you have any questions or concerns, please contact a member of the admissions team for the most up-to-date information.

 Can I submit my transcripts via mail or courier?

 Yes, Dalhousie is able to accept transcripts via mail.

 Canadian and US applicants can submit transcripts to firstname.lastname@example.org and international applicants can submit transcripts to email@example.com.

 I am an applicant studying a US based curriculum, do I have to submit SAT or ACT test scores?

-Dalhousie will be a test-optional institution for US applicants.
+Dalhousie is currently a test-optional institution for US applicants.
 Students are welcome to submit test scores, but those who were unable to sit for the SAT or ACT due to COVID-19 will be assessed solely on their course grades.

 The only exception is for home-schooled applicants.
 If SAT remains unavailable, we will reassess and offer options.

 Am I able to visit the campus for a Campus Tour?

 Dalhousie campus tours are running!